Musk threatens to walk away from Twitter deal – KION546

 Musk threatens to walk away from Twitter deal

-DETROIT (AP) — Elon Musk is threatening to end his $44 billion agreement to buy Twitter, accusing the company of refusing to give him information about its spam bot accounts.
+DETROIT (AP) — Elon Musk is threatening to walk away from his $44 billion bid to buy Twitter, accusing the company of refusing to give him information about its spam bot accounts.

-Lawyers for the Tesla and SpaceX CEO made the threat in a letter to Twitter dated Monday that the social platform included in a filing with the Securities and Exchange Commission.
+Lawyers for the Tesla and SpaceX CEO made the threat in a letter to Twitter dated Monday.
+That letter was included in a filing from Twitter with the U.S. Securities and Exchange Commission.

 The letter says Musk has repeatedly asked for the information since May 9, about a month after his offer to buy the company, so he could evaluate how many of the company’s 229 million accounts are fake.